TC Electronics MojoMojo Review

 I particularly liked it as a mild overdrive, just adding a touch of character, but it can be used all the way from a pretty transparent boost, through to a full on overdrive with a touch of fuzzy goodness.

-Let’s take a more in-depth look at the controls:
+Let’s take a more in-depth look at the controls of the TC Electronics Mojomojo:

 These are pretty standard with Drive, Level, Bass and Treble controls.
 There's also a Voice mini-toggle switch.